alinapopaqb/pdsnd_github/README.md

 ### Date created
-This project was created on 1st of November
+This project was created on 1st of November.

 ### Project Title
 Bikeshare Prediction Project

 ### Description
-This project is about learning git in a fun way
+This project is about learning git in a fun way.

 ### Files used